 The RCEM credentialing process is rigorous and has regulations to ensure the decisions made are robust.
 This includes clear guidance on how evidence must be collected and who can sign off or confirm capability.
-As this is a credential awarded by a Royal College and affects future patient safety and workforce mobility/responsibility and, therefore, practitioner safety, we rely on medical consultants to observe and confirm capability for much of the mandatory evidence.
-However, we also recognise and value the contribution that other practitioners, less senior doctors and experienced ACPs and nurse consultants make to the development of the ACP workforce.
-We also value the contribution of non-clinical managers in supporting the programme.
+As this is a credential awarded by a Royal College and affects future patient safety and workforce mobility/responsibility and, therefore, practitioner safety, the process relies heavily on observed practice documented in standard workplace-based assessment (WBA) forms by Emergency Medicine consultants for much of the mandatory evidence.
+However, the contribution that other practitioners, less senior doctors and experienced ACPs and nurse consultants make to the development of the ACP workforce is invaluable.
+Non-clinical managers can also contribute to supporting the programme.